Incentives

 For Solar Program

-Current Incentive Status Report
+Current Incentive Status and Market Summary Report

 Only approved solar trade allies are eligible to offer Energy Trust incentives to their potential customers.
 Refer to our Program Guide to learn more about the incentive program structure.
 If you would like to join the approved solar trade ally network, you can apply to become a solar trade ally.